Ginger Snaps Baking Affairs

 Recipe FAQs

-How Do You Slice The Dough Into Rolls?
+How Do You Slice Cinnamon Roll Dough?

 I used a serrated knife to gently cut through the dough.
 You could also use unflavored dental floss to slice the rolls as well.

-Why Are My Rolls Hard?
+Why Are My Cinnamon Rolls Hard?

 This can happen if you added too much flour (be sure to properly measure your flour) or you over baked them.
 This dough should turn out super soft for you.